Economy of Tamil Nadu: Transportation industry

-Textiles and Apparels
+Textiles and apparels

-Tamil Nadu is the largest textile hub of India.
-Tiruppur "Dollar City" due to its cotton production and textile industries.
+Tamil Nadu used to be the textile hub of India Tiruppur "Dollar City" due to its cotton production and textile industries.
 The textile industry plays a significant role in the Indian economy by providing direct employment to an estimated 35 million people, and thereby contributing 4% of GDP and 35% of gross export earnings.
 The textile sector contributes to 14% of the manufacturing sector.
 From Spinning to garment manufacturing, entire textile production chain facilities are in Tamil Nadu.
 About half of India's total spinning mill capacity is in Tamil Nadu.
-The western part of Tamil Nadu comprising Coimbatore, Tirupur, Erode, Namakkal, Karur and Dindigul has the majority of spinning mills manufacturing cotton/polyester/blended yarn, open end yarn and silk yarn used by garment units in Tamil Nadu, Maharastra etc. Yarn is also exported to China, Bangladesh etc. Tirupur knitted garment units have been exporting garments for about 3 decades with 2015–16 exports in the range of US$3 Billion.
+The western part of Tamil Nadu, comprising Coimbatore, Tirupur, Erode, Namakkal, Karur and Dindigul, has the majority of spinning mills manufacturing cotton/polyester/blended yarn, open end yarn and silk yarn used by garment units in Tamil Nadu, Maharastra etc. Yarn is also exported to China, Bangladesh etc. Tirupur knitted garment units have been exporting garments for about 3 decades with 2015–16 exports in the range of US$3 Billion.
 Karur is the major home textile (Curtain cloth, bed linens, kitchen linens, toilet linens, table linens, wall hangings etc.) manufacturing and export hub in India.
 Erode is the main cloth market in south India for both retail and wholesale ready-mades.
 Madras (Chennai) has a large presence of woven garments (shirts/pants) manufacturing units.
 Madurai and Kanchipuram are famous for handloom sarees exported / sold all over India.
 Lakshmi Machine Works [LMW], one of the three major textile machinery manufacturing companies in the world is located in Coimbatore.
 Savio also has a factory in Coimbatore.
 Many textile component manufacturers are in Coimbatore and some export to the Europe etc.